-Please take a look at this example; the image tag has three left curly braces and three right curly braces.
+Please look at this example; the image tag has three left curly braces and three right curly braces.

 The content inside the tag doesn’t matter.
 You can use

 Creating a placeholder for the image

-If you created a department already, you can add a new reserved space at the end to identify the image field.
+If you have created a department already, you can add a new reserved space at the end to identify the image field.

 Let’s go through two different methods of doing that:

 From an existing department

 In this step-by-step, we’ll also have a video explaining how to add an image field to your already existent department.

 Visit the Department menu, click on Settings at the department you want to add a new placeholder field.

 The created field can be seen at the end.